Combinatorial metaplexes and centrality indices for identifying higher-order interactions: Centrality indices in the combinatorial metaplex

 \subsection{Adjacency and degree in the CM}

 In this section, we introduce a family of centrality maps defined on the set of $q$-simplices.
-Each centrality map assigns to a simplex a real value determined jointly by its incidence relations and the concentration map, and satisfies structural properties compatible with the CM framework.
-These maps induce a ranking on simplices and provide a quantitative characterisation of their structural roles within the CM, thereby distinguishing the CM from purely topological simplicial complexes.
+Each centrality map assigns to a simplex a real value determined jointly by its incidence structure and the weight map, and satisfies structural properties compatible with the CM framework.
+These maps induce a ranking on simplices and provide a quantitative characterisation of their structural importance within the CM, thereby distinguishing the CM from purely topological simplicial complexes.

-We focus on centrality indices derived from the incidence structure (degree) and from the shortest-path structure (closeness and harmonic).
+We focus on centrality indices derived from the incidence structure (degree) and from the shortest-path distance (closeness and harmonic).
 In the CM framework, these indices are defined with respect to the weighted adjacency relations induced by the concentration map on $\mathcal{K}_c$.
 We now formalise this construction.